isaacnmm/pestpolicy-hugo2XX/content/posts/buying-materials-by-the-cubic-yard-faq/index.md

 While pickup truck capacities vary, a standard short-bed truck can often hold roughly 1 to 1.
 5 cubic yards if filled level.

-Knowing this fundamental definition is the first step in accurately estimating your [material](https://pestpolicy.com/best-material-for-playground-surface/) needs and communicating effectively with material suppliers.
+Knowing this fundamental definition is the first step in accurately estimating your [material](https://pestpolicy.com/best-material-for-playground-surface/)needs and communicating effectively with material suppliers.
 It helps you mentally "chunk" the material you're buying.

 ##  How Much Does a Cubic Yard Weigh?